Admissible orders on fuzzy numbers: Introduction

 \section{Introduction}

-Fuzzy numbers have been introduced by Zadeh \cite{zadeh1965fuzzy} to deal with imprecise numerical quantities in a practical way.
-The concept of a fuzzy number plays a fundamental role in formulating quantitative fuzzy variables.
-These are variables whose states are fuzzy numbers.
-When also the fuzzy numbers represent linguistic concepts, such as very small, small, medium, and so on, as interpreted in a particular context, the resulting constructs are usually called linguistic variables.
+\IEEEPARstart{F}{uzzy} numbers have been introduced by Zadeh \cite{zadeh1965fuzzy} to deal with imprecise numerical quantities in a practical way.
+The concept of a fuzzy number plays a fundamental role in formulating quantitative fuzzy variables, i.e. variables whose states are fuzzy numbers.

-The study of admissible orders over the set of closed subintervals of $[0,1]$, i.e. orders which refines the natural order for intervals, starts with the work of Bustince \textit{et al.} \cite{bustince2013generation}.
-Latelly, this notion was adapted for other domains in \cite{Ivanosca2016,Annaxsuel2019,Laura16a,Laura17}.
+The study of admissible orders over the set of closed subintervals of $[0,1]$, i.e. orders which refine the natural order for intervals, starts with the work of Bustince \textit{et al.} \cite{bustince2013generation} and from then several {pieces of research} on this topic have been made, for example in \cite{Santana2020,Zapata17}. {Lately}, this notion was adapted for other domains in \cite{Ivanosca2016,Annax20,Laura16a,Laura17,matzenauer2021strategies}.

-From the more than two hundred partial orders for fuzzy numbers proposes in the literature, only a few are totals, for example \cite{TAsmus2017,valvis2009new,wang2014total}.
-Moreover, no study on admissible orders for fuzzy numbers or for a subclass of them had been made so far.
-In order to overcome this lack and motivated mainly by the application potential of this subject, in this work we introduce and analyze the notion of admissible orders for fuzzy numbers with respect to a partial order and in particular we explore the case where this partial order is the given in \cite{Klir1995}.
+From the more than two hundred partial orders for fuzzy numbers proposed in the literature, only a few are total, for example \cite{TAsmus2017,valvis2009new,wang2014total}.
+Moreover, no study on admissible orders for fuzzy numbers or a subclass of them has been made so far.
+In order to overcome this lack and motivated mainly by the application potential of this subject, in this work we introduce and analyze the notion of admissible orders for fuzzy numbers with respect to a partial order and in particular, we explore the case where this partial order is the given in \cite{Klir1995}.

-A well know method of generate admissible orders is one based on aggregations functions and in this work, we proposes a method which use two aggregation functions to construct an admissible order on fuzzy numbers.
-In addition, our tool can be amplified to use aggregate functions or functions that are not aggregation functions, as long as some basic properties are fulfilled.